pujoheadsoft/purescript-pmock/README.md

       m = mock $ "Title" :> 2023 :> false

     verifyCount m 0 $ (any :: Param String) :> (any :: Param Int)

+    -- In PureScript v0.15.10 or later, you can write.
+    -- verifyCount m 0 $ any@String :> any@Int
 ```
 This verifies that the function has never been called with any value combination.
+Annotated to make the type explicit.

 ### Custom Matcher
 Can also define your own matchers by using the `matcher` function.